discretize/discretize-guides/guides/teamcomp101/index.md

 </GridItem>

 <GridItem sm="11" md="11">
-Low Standards \[LS] is a community discord server, that is operating as a second, more restricted LFG for high-end daily runs.
+Low Standards \[LS] is a community discord server, that is operating as a second, more restricted LFG for no heal daily runs.

 Thanks to different pingable roles and class-emojis, members are able to organize their run without the commitment of a static or any need of LFG waiting times.

-In order to guarantee a high level of play, everyone needs to be capable of executing advanced strategies inside of a no-heal environment with at least one of the meta-classes.
+In order to guarantee a high level of play, everyone needs to be capable of executing strategies inside of a no-heal environment with at least one of the meta-classes.
 For evaluation, we are going to ask new applicants for arcdps logs as a requirement.

 All information is available on their [Discord](https://dsc.gg/low-standards).